 How to start: research third-party dropshipping providers and choose what kind of products you want to sell in your store.
 Then, promote your products to potential customers.

-9. Start a Blog or Newsletter
+9. Start a blog or newsletter

 This is where my side hustle began.
 Blogs and newsletters are ideal for building an audience, but can also be a great foundation for selling products, courses, and paid subscriptions.